wammiltich/Source-Soundboard/README.md

 AFAIK there is no way around this unfortunately.

 Therefore, soundboard.py works as an intermediator that watches for key presses, and if a key that is mapped is pressed, it will write the corresponding file to that location.
-There is a series of commands all strung together that you need to paste into cs terminal to enable this trick So, the overall process to get this thing to work on a new machine is as follows:
+There is a series of commands all strung together that you need to paste into cs terminal to enable this trick.
+So, the overall process to get this thing to work on a new machine is as follows:

 1)